 This module will allow students to become familiar with an organisation or business in the organic food and farming sector during a 6-week (or equivalent) work placement.
 The student will gather relevant and unique material to enable them to carry out a technical and business analysis and make recommendations for future development of the organisation or business in question.
 The material will also be used in class discussion and to contribute to group learning.

 Issues in Organic Farming

 This module explores the public goods delivered by organic farming.
-Develops an understanding of food quality and the role and application of Quality Assurance (QA) Schemes in the organic food sector to meet the needs of relevant legislation and consumer concerns.
-Provides an overview of the principles of environmental management in the context of organic agriculture, helping students gain an appreciation of the potential impacts of agricultural enterprises on the environment, measures for minimising such impacts, and opportunities for incorporating positive environmental management measures into farm business plans.
-Includes a 3-day study tour
+It develops an understanding of food quality and the role and application of Quality Assurance (QA) Schemes in the organic food sector to meet the needs of relevant legislation and consumer concerns.
+The module also provides an overview of the principles of environmental management in the context of organic agriculture, helping students gain an appreciation of the potential impacts of agricultural enterprises on the environment, measures for minimising such impacts, and opportunities for incorporating positive environmental management measures into farm business plans.

 Marketing and Business Management in the Organic Farming Sector

 This module will provide an understanding of the concepts, principles and techniques involved in marketing management and how they are applied in the context of the organic farming sector.
 Financial accounts are one source of information regarding an organic business, and aid the process of planning and control.
 This module will provide an understanding of accounts to assist in the process of setting goals within a business and assessing the financial consequences of alternatives.